AmbireTech/adex-protocol/FAQ.md

 # FAQ - Platform

+## When I sign up, do I specify whether I'm a publisher or an advertiser?
+No. Once you sign up, you can use AdEx as a publisher and/or as an advertiser.

 ## Do you have real-time reporting?
 Yes.
 Each impression/event results in an immediate micropayment to the publisher, and both sides can see this data in real time as it happens.